Democrats’ divisions over Medicare, climate threaten to sink Biden’s domestic agenda

 “Tens of millions will be displaced due to the climate crisis if we don’t act boldly now,” said Rep. Pramila Jayapal, a Washington Democrat who chairs the 98-member Congressional Progressive Caucus.
 “This is the crisis of our lifetime.”

-Mr. Manchin, the chairman of the Senate Energy Committee, has signaled his opposition to a key tax-credit scheme Mr. Biden was hoping to implement.
+Mr. Manchin, the chairman of the Senate Energy Committee, has signaled his opposition to a key tax-credit plan Mr. Biden was hoping to implement.
 The program would have forced electric utility companies to abandon coal and natural gas in favor of wind and solar.

 With that policy dead, Democrats scrambled for a “robust” alternative to tackling climate change.
 At the moment, the most likely alternative is a fee on methane, a short-lived but potent greenhouse gas that is the primary component in natural gas.